 III.C.2.
 Courses: Early on the day of the meet, you will want to have competitors who have agreed to run the course "as is" and report any missing or misplaced controls.
 They should run the courses using competition maps, clue sheets and punch cards to insure the other competitors have error-free courses.
 A field supervisor in charge should be prepared to delay the start to give time for any problems to be corrected.

 III.C.3.
 Start: Start procedures should be planned and practiced well in advance.
-It is essential that the competitor understands the start procedure, be started at the correct time, and be given the proper map&clue sheet.
+It is essential that the competitor understands the start procedure, be started at the correct time, and be given the proper map and control descriptions (clue sheet).
 Times recorded at the Start must be synchronized with the finish.
 Ref: Rules for Competition.

 III.C.4.
 Finish: Finish procedures should be planned and practiced well in advance.
 The run-in to the finish should be marked as the clue sheet says it will be.
 A finish chute should be constructed so as to guide the competitor to a clearly marked finish line.
 The competitors finish time should be recorded and associated with the competitor.
 A system for resolving any disputes should be planned.
 Collecting the competitors map and punch card should be done in a manner that doesn't interfere with following runners.
 The competitor's time, map and punch card should be associated, checked and results compiled.
 Results can be calculated as a separate function.
 Ref: Rules for Competition.